 Business Impact Analysis – Identify Critical Resources

 A Business Impact Analysis (BIA) identifies the organization’s critical services and resources and the maximum tolerable downtime (MTD) for these critical services.
-The BIA must identify vulnerabilities, threats and risks and prioritize the order of events for restoration of key business processes.
+The BIA must identify vulnerabilities, threats and risks and prioritize the order of events for the restoration of key business processes.
 The BIA is distinguished from Risk Assessment in that it defines the window of time available to restore services.
 First determine the organization’s key functions and resources that must be continuously available, during and immediately after major disruptive events.
 Business units must identify their key resources, prioritize them, and assess the risks to determine how long these key resources can be unavailable and factors that impact that duration.
 Each unit must perform a risk assessment to identify measures to be taken to reduce risks as well as identify acceptable risks where the cost of mitigation is higher than the cost of the consequence.
 Each unit must also assess the priority of resources and services.
 This prioritization should be identified by the unit itself.
 Alternate resources may be identified for use should the primary resources become unavailable or inaccessible.
 The results of the business impact analysis are input to the development of the business continuity plan.

 All required information pertaining to the plan, key resources, facilities, management structure, priorities/dependencies, documentation, and personnel should be kept in secure locations which can be physical, virtual, or cloud-based.
 This information should also be made available to key personnel who will be responsible for coordinating continuity efforts during and after the incident or event.
 Operational information will assist those directly working to keep/restore functions.
 Individuals most familiar with applications may not be able to respond.
-Documentation will assist others in performing required tasks.
-Emergency templates for all functions included in the plan should include a summary of business impact analysis data, required resources (hardware, software, data) for the application to run, dependencies on other applications and resources, vendor contacts, people who should be kept apprised of status of the recovery, and the list of key individuals and how to reach them.
+Documentation will assist others in performing the required tasks.
+Emergency templates for all functions included in the plan should include a summary of business impact analysis data, required resources (hardware, software, data) for the application to run, dependencies on other applications and resources, vendor contacts, people who should be kept apprised of the status of the recovery, and the list of key individuals and how to reach them.

-The inability to contact key team members can hamper the most well designed plan.
+The inability to contact key team members can hamper the most well-designed plan.
 Contact information must include all means for reaching people at all times.
 This list must include alternate people should a key individual be unavailable or unreachable.
 Contact information must be kept current at all times and include alternative means such as home and cell phone numbers, alternate email addresses, and social networking, text, and twitter contact information.

 Checklists should be created to document the inventory of everything kept in designated physical, remote, virtual, and/or cloud locations for coordinating efforts – contact information, documentation, resources/systems, backup power, communications equipment, food, water, vendor contacts, etc.